After Ian demolished their home, a Florida couple ponder where to go - NewsBreak

 Fla.
 Woman Reunites with Dad Who Disappeared in Hurricane Ian Flood Waters and Clung to Tree for 3 Hours

-Courtesy of Stephanie Downing Stan Pentz (left) with daughter Stephanie Downing (right) As flood water from Hurricane Ian rose in her Rotonda West, Florida, home around 2 p.m.
+"I feel like I should be dead," Stan Pentz, of Fort Myers, told daughter Stephanie Downing As flood water from Hurricane Ian rose in her Rotonda West, Florida, home around 2 p.m.
 Wednesday, Stephanie Downing got a text message from her father, Stan Pentz, who was over an hour away at his home in Fort Myers.
 He said the water was up to his shoulders, and he couldn't get out.
+Standing on her kitchen table, Downing called him on the phone and screamed, telling him to break...

+Florida’s Lee County expects power to be out for a month at Fort Myers Beach following Hurricane Ian

+Lee County Manager Roger Desjarlais warned residents Monday that Fort Myers Beach is a dangerous place to be at the moment and power may not be back for at least a month.

 Hurricane Ian: Lee County Officials Reveal How Long It’ll Take to Get Power Back